miniBill/caefte/README.md

 * Integrate something like [this](https://github.com/dlech/Keebuntu) to fix the notification icon under mono/Linux.
 * Investigate whether to use a tray icon vs a notification icon.
 * Investigate whether to use a WebView to be more like Electron.
-* Investigate detecting being run from the CLI and not popping an incon.
+* Investigate detecting being run from the CLI and not popping an icon.
 * Implement APIs exposing user types (expose as Elm's records).
 * Implement APIs exposing progress [choose between (int, IEnumerable) f() or IEnumerable f(out int)]
 * Implement APIs for reading data from body/url